Real Estate Tax Foreclosure Lawyers & Chapter 13 Bankruptcy Lawyers

-The attorneys of Sadek & Cooper are proud to represent homeowners facing difficult financial situations.
+The attorneys of Sadek Bankruptcy Law Offices are proud to represent homeowners facing difficult financial situations.
 We fight aggressively and strategically to protect our client’s home.

 Why Are There Tax Foreclosure Sales in PA?

 As such, it is not out of the ordinary for unpaid property taxes and other city or municipal debt to serve as the basis for a home foreclosure under RETSA.

 What Happens if I Fail to Satisfy the Tax Debt?

 Alternatively, the sale is known as an upset sale.
 A buyer who takes possession of the property through an upset sale takes his or her possession subject to all recorded mortgages, liens, claims, rent, or PA Revenue lien not accounted for in the purchase price.

 If the upset sale is not successful, the local tax board may petition the relevant Pennsylvania Court of Common Pleas to schedule a judicial sale.
 A judicial sale is the second and subsequent means by which your property can be sold.

-What Can I Do To Stop a Tax Foreclosure?
+What Can I Do To Stop a Tax Foreclosure

 If a homeowner files a Chapter 13 Bankruptcy prior to the Real Estate Tax Sale, by virtue of the automatic stay imputed in a bankruptcy the tax sale will be “stayed” and the owner will remain in their home.
 The Automatic Stay is governed by 11 U.S.C.
 Section 362 and allows a homeowner time to restructure the debt(s) due and owing and repay in order of creditor priority.